 Thousands of people around the United States have taken a step to boycott the Pentagon by refusing to pay war taxes.
 They double the impact of the protest by giving resisted taxes to organizations that use it for human and environmental needs, rather than keeping the money for themselves.

 Left: “We only have one planet” card to hand out.
-4″×6″, blank back.
+4″×6″, more text on back.
 Contact the NWTRCC office if you would like some (free) for an upcoming event or to make available in your peace center, office, or at your next meeting.
+Normal cost is 10¢ / card.

 Half-sheet flyer with this text to download and hand out.